keithnoguchi/ovn-on-air/README.md

 air$ ansible-playbook install.yml
 ```

-This playbook will
+This playbook will upload the deb packages and install on all the nodes.

-1. copy deb packages downloaded by [build.yml](build.yml) playbook

 ## References